 Until Taleworlds adds hand-crafted companions that are the same across each campaign, there are no best companions we can recommend.
 Each one has a randomly assigned set of skills and is suited to different tasks, so it depends on what your needs are: A merchant and a warlord probably want two very different kinds of companions.

-That said, redditor 'ImAShaaaark' has pointed out that a companion's surname helps indicate what their skills are.
+That said, a companion's surname helps indicate what their skills are.
 Meeting a character with the surname Breakskull, for example, means that character will have a personality that is daring (+1 to Valor) and cruel (-1 to Mercy) and will favor two-handed weapons.
-You can check out the full list of surnames and their associated skills here.

-Here are some surnames you should look out for, according to the list:
+Here are some roles you should look out for, as well as the surnames associated with them:

-- Warriors: The Shieldmaiden, The Red, and Coalbiter are all top-tier warriors with identical skills but different dispositions.
+- Warriors: Bloodaxe, The Golden, and Coalbiter are all top-tier warriors with different dispositions.

 How to equip your companion